microsoft/ignite-learning-paths-training/aiml/aiml20/speaker-notes.md

 is most likely to want to do, coupled with the things that *we would like* the user to be doing.

+### SLIDE: Recommended (screenshot)

 We can see how this might work with the "Recommended" section of the Tailwind Traders website.
 It shows a selection of the departments available in the store: one is a large "hero" image, coupled with a few smaller images.

 The Personalizer service will choose for us how those sections appear, according to an AI technique called "reinforcement learning".

 ### SLIDE: Personalizer in Action